Monotropism

 Dinah Murray completed her PhD in psycholinguistics at University College London in 1985, with the title ‘Language and Interests’.
 She had spent many years exploring the relations between language, interests and thinking by the time her friend and fellow linguist Robyn Carston lent her a copy of Uta Frith’s ‘Autism: Explaining The Enigma’ some time around 1990.
 Frith really didn’t explain the enigma, but Dinah had an inkling that she might be able to.
 She was diverted from the book she had been commissioned to write based on her thesis, and never did return to it.

-She set out to get to know autistic people, largely to see if her theory panned out, and ended up being a support worker for many years, and befriending a large number of autistic people, autism professionals and people with autistic family members.
+She set out to get to know autistic people, largely to see if her theory panned out, and ended up being a support worker for many years, and befriending a large number of autistic people, autism professionals and people with autistic family members (by the time she presented at Autscape in 2012, she had ‘spent thousands of hours working one to one with non-speaking autistic adults’).
 She also became a regular at the Durham autism conference, where she first presented on monotropism in public in 1992 with ‘Attention Tunnelling and Autism‘.

-At some point, one of her autistic friends, the non-speaking artist Ferenc Virag, let her know that he didn’t buy her assumption that she wasn’t autistic herself, and although Dinah originally dismissed the idea, she always had the thought at the back of her mind.
+At some point, one of her autistic friends, the non-speaking artist Ferenc Virag, let her know that he didn’t buy her assumption that she wasn’t autistic herself, and although Dinah didn’t immediately accept the idea, she always had the thought at the back of her mind.

 Meanwhile, Wenn Lawson (then Wendy Lawson) – who had known he was autistic for some time, and was diagnosed in 1994 – was working on a set of very similar ideas in Australia.
 He wrote of his first meeting with Dinah: